70-centimeter band

 The 70-centimeter or 440 MHz band is a portion of the UHF radio spectrum internationally allocated to amateur radio and amateur satellite use.
 The ITU amateur radio allocation is from 430 to 440 MHz; however, some countries, such as the United States, allocate hams 420 to 450 MHz.
 Depending on the country the band is shared with other radio services (in United States with government radar systems such as PAVE PAWS).

 70 centimeters is a popular ham band due to the ready availability of equipment in both new and used markets.
 Most amateurs operating on 70 cm use either equipment purpose-built for ham radio, or commercial equipment designed for nearby land mobile frequencies.
-Amateurs predominately use the band for FM or digital voice communications through repeaters (useful for emergency communications), as well narrow band modes (analog and digital) for long-distance communications (called "DX", including Moonbounce).
+Amateurs usually use the band for FM or digital voice communications through repeaters (useful for emergency communications), as well as narrow band modes (analog and digital) for long-distance communications (called "DX", including Moon bounce).
 The band is also popular for Amateur Satellite Service.
-Due to its size, it's the lowest frequency ham band which can support amateur television transmissions.
+Due to its size, it's the lowest frequency ham band which can support amateur television transmissions in the USA.
+In Europe the lowest band for ATV is 23cm.